htnminh/OOP.20212.20204883.HoangTranNhatMinh/README.md

 - Lab03: Done
 - Lab04: Done
   - Note: The computers in room D5-305 are too slow to run Eclipse so I guess I cannot turn in for this deadline.
+  - For backward compatibility, the Lab01, Lab02 and Lab03 folders will not be removed.
+However, everything in those folders (except for answer files) is copied to AimsProject.

 # Docs